LukeANewton/SYSC5500-project/botnet-model-ideas.md

             - round trips would then be two time units
         - with this, we can make a more realistic model, but may be limited in what kind of information we collect
             - eg. when selecting larger or smaller times for aspects such as reboot period, we can only specify the relationship between changing values and the new results, not any hard values
-- multiple devices might being waiting to download a binary, but only the most recently infected one will get the binary
-- model seems still too complex for verifier to do its thing
-    - if we can't use the verifier even after attempting to simplify the model, then we might as make it is complicated as we like and collect all our date through simulation runs